Family-Based Green Card: a Complete Guide

 Start Now

-Eligibility for Family-Based Green Card Sponsorship
+Family-Based Green Card Requirements

 There is more to just being a green card holder or U.S. citizen when determining eligibility for family-based green card sponsorship.
 Apart from the citizenship or LPR basic prerequisite, the following criteria must also be met: